getsentry/rfcs/text/0004-import-reorg.md

 3. remove the re-exports in `sentry.app`.
 4. gradually canonicalize the imports of models from the `sentry` codebase.
 5. eliminate the re-exports of models in `sentry.models`.
+6. introduce a lazy-import utility into `sentry.models` for exclusive use in the Sentry shell.

 # Drawbacks